tkeemon/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

        this structural element to learners in the LMS and in edX Insights.
    * - ``start``
      - This field stores the value entered for the section, subsection, or unit on the Studio **Course Outline** page.
-Course teams supply these optional start dates to release course content incrementally after the course start date.
+Course teams provide these optional start dates so that course content is released incrementally after the course start date.
    * - ``visible_to_staff_only``
      - This Boolean indicates the setting selected for the **Hide from Students** option for the section, subsection, or unit on the Studio